 It is important that we adopt a critical and objective approach in conducting the privacy impact assessment.
 Depending on the nature of the project concerned and the type of personal data involved, various offices shall be involved in providing input to the assessment.

-Appendix A - Membership of the Data Privacy Advisory Committee
+Appendix A - Membership of the Data Privacy Advisory Committee in the capacity of Data Privacy Officer

 Recommended standing composition of the Data Privacy Advisory Committee is: